Joey Meneses Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves' 4.15 team ERA ranks 15th among all league pitching staffs.
+- The Braves' 4.14 team ERA ranks 14th among all MLB pitching staffs.

-- Braves pitchers combine to surrender 187 total home runs at a clip of 1.2 per game (to rank 12th in baseball).
+- Braves pitchers combine to surrender 187 total home runs at a rate of 1.2 per game (to rank 12th in the league).

+- Dodd starts for the first time this season for the Braves.

+- It's the season debut and his first appearance in more than a year for the 25-year-old left-hander.

 © 2023 Data Skrive.
 All rights reserved.